Bug #19

 The subquery will not be isolated from the write.

-Updated by Paula Gearon almost 17 years ago
+Updated by Paula Gearon over 17 years ago

 This issue subsumes the concurrent write problem described in: